 This book however, is not for beginners.
 It is for those who know about the basics of C# or has been working in a similar language.
 It goes much in depth on how C# works and is very detailed.
 If you have been working with C# for several years and want to go deeper you should read this book.
 It's many details are likely to surprise you!

 Author: Andrew (Andy) Hunt

 Ah this book!
 I can hardly make a list of books without adding this to it.
 This is my favorite general book on software development.
-This is the first book on my list which is not specifically targeted at C#.
-This book will be applicable no matter which language you are working with.
-It goes through a lot of the things you will have to deal with as a developer.
+This is the first book on my list which is not specifically targeting C#.
+This book will be applicable no matter which language you are working with, it goes through a lot of the things you will have to deal with as a developer.

-It gets around topics such as automation, Don't repeat yourself and refactoring.
-Even experienced programmer might learn a thing or two from this book - or be reminded of a thing or two.
+It gets around topics such as automation, Don't repeat yourself (DRY) and refactoring.
+Even experienced programmers might learn a thing or two from this book - or be reminded of a thing or two.

 Test Driven Development by example